SWAN88/paper_reading/README.md

 # Format

 '''
     # Paper info

-This is test, but this is supposed to follow the format.
+    URL:
     # What is it about??

     # What is superior to previous study??

     # What are key points in methods??

     # How was it validated??

     # Any discussions??

     # What's next to read??

     # Comments
 '''